itsaimsd/DevTinderfrontend/README.md

 - Logout feature
 - Get the feed and the feed in the store
 - build the user card on feed
+- Show toast message on save profile
+- see all my connections
+-